industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ## Option 1: IE Cloud Connector - MindConnect IoT Extension

+Requirements:

+- You must have a MindSphere account
+- You must have the MindConnect IoT Extension Upgrade.
+This allows to use the MindConnect IoT Extension.
+To get the upgrade, your tenant admin needs to contact their assigned Account Executive or Customer Success Manager.
+- For MindConnect IoT Extension user: [Managing Users Documentation](https://documentation.mindsphere.io/MindSphere/apps/mindconnect-IoT-extension/account-managing-users.html)
+  - **Devicemanagement User**, assigned in MindConnect IoT Extension

 For the communication with MindSphere configure IE Cloud Connector accordingly.
 The steps are similar to the description for Energy1 and Energy2.
 Instead of manually configuring you can also import the configuration files: